Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars: Introduction

 All EHBL models can, in principle, be extended to even higher energies, potentially giving rise to a new population of BL Lacs.
 If these extreme sources are indeed observed, they would provide a unique laboratory for testing competing acceleration and emission scenarios.

-BL Lacs whose synchrotron hump peaks in the MeV band, here termed ultra extreme high-frequency-peaked BL Lacs (UEHBLs), would be ideal targets for the upcoming missions designed to explore this energy range (for a review about extragalactic sources, \citealt{sbarrato+25}).
-Historically, the $0.1 \unit{MeV}$–$100 \unit{MeV}$ band has been poorly sampled: only a few missions have partially covered it and with limited sensitivity.
-For this reason, this portion of the electromagnetic spectrum is commonly referred to as the ``MeV gap.''
-In recent years, several satellites have been proposed to bridge this gap, spanning small, medium, and large-scale missions, such as COSI \citep{tomsick+22}, AMEGO-X \citep{caputo+22}, and e-ASTROGAM \citep{deangelis+18}.
+BL Lacs whose synchrotron hump peaks in the MeV band, here termed ultra-extreme high-frequency-peaked BL Lacs (UEHBLs), would be ideal targets for the upcoming missions designed to explore this energy range (for a review about extragalactic sources, see \citealt{sbarrato+25}).
+Historically, the $0.1 \unit{MeV}$–$100 \unit{MeV}$ band has been poorly sampled: only a few missions have partially covered it and did so with limited sensitivity.
+For this reason, this portion of the electromagnetic spectrum is commonly referred to as the MeV gap.
+In recent years, several satellites have been proposed to bridge this gap, spanning small-, medium-, and large-scale missions, such as the Compton Spectrometer and Imager \citep[COSI,][]{tomsick+22}, All-sky Medium Energy Gamma-ray Observatory eXplorer \citep[AMEGO-X,][]{caputo+22}, and enhanced ASTROGAM \citep[e-ASTROGAM,][]{deangelis+18}.

 If UEHBLs do exist, they may have already left observable signatures in neighboring energy bands.
-For instance, in the hard X-rays, satellites such as Swift-BAT \citep{barthelmy+05} provide excellent sky coverage and sensitivity.
-Interestingly, the BAT catalogs include a number of sources without clear counterparts, which could represent promising candidates for this hypothesized BL Lac population \citep{oh+18, lien+25}.
+For instance, in the hard X-rays, satellites such as Swift Burst Alert Telescope \citep[BAT,][]{barthelmy+05} provide excellent sky coverage and sensitivity.
+Interestingly, the BAT catalogs include a number of sources without clear counterparts, which might represent promising candidates for this hypothesized BL Lac population \citep{oh+18, lien+25}.

 The paper is organized as follows.
-In Section~\ref{section:model}, we describe the hybrid shock–turbulence acceleration model.
+In Section~\ref{section:model} we describe the hybrid shock–turbulence acceleration model.
 Section~\ref{section:results} reports and discusses three representative realizations of the model.
-In Section~\ref{section:discussion}, we examine the potential temporal and polarimetric characteristics of UEHBLs and discuss the implications for possible acceleration and emission mechanisms.
-Throughout the paper, the following cosmological parameters are assumed: $H_0 = 70 \unit{km s^{-1} Mpc^{-1}}$, $\Omega_M = 0.3, \Omega_\Lambda = 0.7$.
+In Section~\ref{section:discussion} we examine the potential temporal and polarimetric characteristics of UEHBLs and discuss the implications for possible acceleration and emission mechanisms.
+Throughout the paper, the following cosmological parameters are assumed: $H_0 = 70 \unit{km s^{-1} Mpc^{-1}}$, $\Omega_M = 0.3, and \Omega_\Lambda = 0.7$.